susmithapvs/stepin_embeddedc-project/1_requirements/readme.md

 **FEATURES:**
 --------------

-Driver has the acess to modify te temperature.
+Driver has the acess to modify the temperature.

 Low cost.